opiproject/opi-prov-life/COORDINATION.md

 see <https://github.com/opiproject/opi-prov-life/blob/main/BOOTSEQ.md#terms>

+## Summary

+We do not necessarily need to pick one option:
+- Option 1 may be useful as a long-term architected in-band solution, especially with the DOE path (which does not require a PCIe spec change)
+- Option 3 may be preferred by systems that prefer OOB management (BMC manages all devices directly).
+And it does not necessarily conflict with Option (1) for the in-band host/UEFI operation
+- Option 2 may be a stop-gap, especially if it does not require a host (HW, BIOS or BMC) changes.
+But it is not guaranteed to work in all cases.

+_This is still an **active** discussion at this point in time in this TWG._

 ## 1: In-band PCIe

 In-Band refers to PCIe config access to the xPU from UEFI running on the server cores.